-In Fig.75 it is shown the cryostat assembly (lateral and bottom planar view) at the conceptual stage (POSTs positioning is not the final one).
+In Fig.86 it is shown the cryostat assembly (lateral and bottom planar view) at the conceptual stage (POSTs positioning is not the final one).

-FIG.77: Conceptual design of the outer shell with the stiffening rings, leg supports, and POST fixing places.
+FIG.88: Conceptual design of the outer shell with the stiffening rings, leg supports, and POST fixing places.

 One of the design goals is to set reasonable assembling procedure to be performed at INFN-LASA laboratory.
 We decided to assemble the cold mass over the three POSTs first, then the Al shields around and finally to slide the whole assembly into the outer shell.
-This will require a 10 meter long workshop space, the availability of a crane and some special tool to slide the cold mass into the outer shell.
+This required a 10 meter long workshop space, the availability of a crane and some special tool to slide the cold mass into the outer shell.

-The integration process will be as following: we first fix the POSTs on a sliding sheet, then the bottom part of the shield is inserted, then the cold mass is fixed over the POSTs.
-At this stage we have items as shown in Fig.76.
-Then we can easily make all diagnostic wiring connections, wrap the Al foil over the cold mass, fix the upper part of temperature shield and wrap the multilayer insulation blanket over the thermal shield.
-The outer shell is designed to accommodate the sliding sheet in its bottom, as shown in Fig.77.
-The force to slide the previously assembled parts within the outer shell will be applied straight to the sliding sheet.
-Once inserted this assembly the central POST is fixed to the cryostat outer shell through the sliding sheet, while the two sliding POSTs will be released.
-A cross section of the one ending side is shown in Fig.78, where can be noted the asymmetric position of the cradle below the cold mass supported by the POST.
+The integration process was as following: we first fixed the POSTs on a sliding sheet, then the bottom part of the shield was inserted, then the cold mass was fixed over the POSTs.
+At this stage we had items as shown in Fig.87.
+Then we could easily make all diagnostic wiring connections, wrap the Al foil over the cold mass, fix the upper part of temperature shield and wrap the multilayer insulation blanket over the thermal shield.
+The outer shell was designed to accommodate the sliding sheet in its bottom, as shown in Fig.88.
+The force to slide the previously assembled parts within the outer shell was applied straight to the sliding sheet.
+Once inserted this assembly the central POST was fixed to the cryostat outer shell through the sliding sheet, while the two sliding POSTs were released.
+A cross section of the one ending side is shown in Fig.89, where can be noted the asymmetric position of the cradle below the cold mass supported by the POST.

 Once assembled, the whole magnet mounted within its cryostat has to be transported by truck, thus special fixing flanges and POSTs reinforcement have to be designed.
-We will use stainless steel POST fillers, connected to the cold mass and to the outer shell combined with two ending cups matched to the cold mass to withstand axial forces.
+We used stainless steel POST fillers, connected to the cold mass and to the outer shell combined with two ending cups matched to the cold mass to withstand axial forces.
 In this way the operations to be performed in the final test laboratory will be minimized.
-To preserve the magnet integrity we design the support for transport able to withstand 2g, 1g, 1g accelerations in the vertical, axial and lateral directions, respectively.
+To preserve the magnet integrity we designed the support for transport able to withstand 2g, 1g, 1g accelerations in the vertical, axial and lateral directions, respectively.

-FIG.78: Ending cross section of the cryostat.
+FIG.89: Ending cross section of the cryostat.